“He had several holes to old barriers on his property, Doctor Curtis.”

 “Even with them, that would be six, total,” Papyrus said.
 “There are no other humans.
 We weren’t working to bag a bunch to open it yet.
-We weren’t expecting them to figure it all out in one night, Frisk!”
+We weren’t expecting them to figure it all out in one night, Human!”

 “Yeah.
 Ultimate downfall.
 Again.
 Underestimating.”
 Sans went silent briefly.

-“We must move quickly.”
+“We must move quickly then.”

 “We don’t have what we need, Asgore!”
 Toriel yelled.
 “We can’t all aimlessly start walking through the human’s world.”

-“Nah, you’ve just got to become the worst of monsterkind.”
+“Nah, you’ve just got to become mutant.”